 - uncovering biomarkers.

-Treatment strategies directed at the core features of a disorder are more likely to bring broad relief, while identification of ancillary genes that modify the phenotype may provide therapeutic insights.
+Treatment strategies directed at the core features of a disorder are more likely to bring broad relief, while identification of ancillary genes that modify the phenotype may provide therapeutic insights and targets.

 Investigational studies into mechanism of harm